ngrash/static-web-template/README.md

 * `gulp` to build and rebuild whenever a file changes
 * `hugo server -v` to start a development server with auto-reload

+## Production

+To build your site for production run `gulp prod` and then `hugo -v`.
+The content of the `public/` directory is now ready to be copied to your server.

 ## Licenses

 ```